-Advances in computing have expanded our capacity to solve problems at a scale never before imagined, using strategies that have not been available to us before.
-Students will need to learn and practice new skills — computational thinking (CT) skills — to take full advantage of these revolutionary changes brought about by rapid changes in technology.
+Advances in computing have expanded our capacity to solve problems at a scale never before imagined, using strategies that have not been available to us before now.
+Students will need to learn and practice new skills — computational thinking — to take full advantage of these revolutionary changes brought about by rapid changes in technology.

 ISTE's Computational Thinking Toolkit is a complete collection of all of our CT resources.
 From presentations and handouts to surveys and graphic animations, you'll find everything you need to learn more about or to advocate for CT.
 You can use resources in the Computational Thinking Toolkit for conference presentations, study groups or meetings with educators, parents, community or industry leaders.

 ISTE and CSTA have collaborated with leaders from higher education, industry and K-12 education to develop an operational definition of computational thinking (CT).
 The definition provides a framework and vocabulary for CT that is meant to resonate with all K-12 educators.